-One man killed and six others injured in mass shooting in Baltimore
+One dead and six injured after two gunmen ambush group in Baltimore street

 Chief Harrison said that the attack appeared to be “targeted” as he urged members of the public to come forward with information about what he described as a “brazen” and “cowardly” incident.

-“The brazenness of these offenders to pull up, get out of a car and then open fire on a group of people minding their own business, it’s unconscionable,” he said.
+“In broad daylight, the brazenness of these offenders to pull up, get out of a car and then open fire on a group of people minding their own business is unconscionable,” he said.

+“What’s as unconscionable as that is people who know who was in that car but don’t say anything and don’t help as we never know when it could be somebody else, somebody’s family member.”

+Chief Harrison said he believes that “somebody knows” something that could help track down the shooters and hold them “accountable” for what they have done to the victims and the community.

+“What we need to know right now is if there is anyone who saw, heard or knows anything about this shooting, about the silver Lexus, about the individuals who were in at that Lexus,” he said.

+“Even if they were your own family members, we need to know because we now have a mass casualty incident.”

-Images posted on social media by Baltimore Police showed yellow police tape cordoning off the area where the shooting took place.
+Images posted on social media by Baltimore Police show yellow police tape cordoning off the area where the shooting took place as an investigation continues.

+At the time the shooting unfolded, the police chief said he was standing at a podium at nearby Tench Tilghman Park with Maryland US Attorney Erek Barron, Baltimore Mayor Brandon Scott and Maryland Governor Larry Hogan as they announced initiatives to fight violent crime in the city.

+DA Barron said at the press conference that officials would fight crime and get criminals off the streets “by whatever legal means necessary”.

 Register for free to continue reading